Lukas7759/Lukas7759/README.md

 🚀 I enjoy listening to music across all genres while coding.
 On a daily basis, I use a MacBook Air 2014 macOS Catalina, a Chromebook Lenovo 300e, Mi Band 7, iPhone 8+, and an iPad Air 2 with an Apple Pencil.
 Additionally, I use Budio headphones.

 💻 Please note that my previous site is down due to server overload.
-I have started a course in cybersecurity.
+I have started a course in cybersecurity, I'm learning.
 Check out my new projects on [my new website](https://sites.google.com/view/x2gameio/strona-główna?authuser=2&read_current=1).

 🌐 For more of my work, visit my other projects: [My Projects](https://sites.google.com/view/portfolioblogvsio/home?authuser=0).